Jim Steinman began in theater, although he is best known as a Grammy winning songwriter and producer whose records

 Degree of Humane Letters from his alma mater, Amherst College, in 2013.
 Jim was entered into the Long Island Music

 In 2017 Steinman's dream project, Bat Out Of Hell The Musical, opened to near perfect reviews and sold out

 crowds at Manchester's Opera House.
 It went on to run at the London Coliseum, the West End's Dominion

 Theatre, Toronto's Ed Mirvish Theatre and the Metronom Theatre in Oberhausen, Germany.
-It will make it's
+Summer 2019, Bat Out Of

-highly anticipated New York debut later this year at the New York City Center in Manhattan.
+Hell The Musical made its highly anticipated U.S. debut at the New York City Center in Manhattan.
+2020 shows

 Jim's work has permeated popular culture the world over.
 His distinctive, over-the-top style has influenced a